 Grand contemporary pictorial cycles: an open survey

-Who is painting the Scrovegni Chapel of our Century?
-Here is some artists who have painted pictorial cycles comparable to those that have made the history of art, or are about to do it.
+Who is painting today’s Scrovegni Chapel?
+Here is some artists who have painted pictorial cycles comparable to those that have made the history of art.

 After developing the idea that history of painting hinges upon grand (also dimension wise) pictorial cycles (from Cappella Scrovegni to Sistina, to the symbolic Grechetto cycle we wrote about some time ago); and given that monumental-format works have often come to embody the highest ambition of the artists who painted them – let’s think for instance of the Water Lilies cycle that Claude Monet donated to the French state just after the end of World War I, or of Guernica by Picasso, or of the less notorious Blue Room by Francesco Clemente – we have attempted to approach the contemporary art scene from this angle to find out those artists who are taking up this ‘challenge’ of the history that is creating contemporary monumental paintings; the sought-after reward is, for the artwork, to be called a masterpiece.

 Sam Falls and the California Flora: a contemporary pictorial cycle.